refinedev/refine/documentation/docs/api-reference/general-concepts.md

     };
 ```

-By using this logic, you can pass any properties to handle your specific use cases.
+By using this logic, you can pass any property to handle your specific use cases.

 ### Use URL query parameters as `meta` properties